JuliaClimate/ClimateTools.jl/docs/src/interface.md

 # Arithmetic and Ensembles

-ClimateTools is designed to feel like ordinary Julia array work on top of labeled gridded data.
+ClimateTools is designed to feel like ordinary Julia array work on top of labeled gridded data using YAXArrays back-end.

 ## Arithmetic on Compatible Cubes